 Why where you host your website matters for speed (and your customers and traffic)

 Take my project nimblecamper.com as an example.
-I hosted it originally on SiteGround, who were fine for me.
+I hosted it originally on SiteGround, which was fine for me.
 Despite the recent exodus of their customers and bad rap in blogging and speed optimisation forums – I found their service just fine, especially after the migration to a new UI.
 (BTW, quite a few people must be moving away from SiteGround as WPX have a separate option just for them to select as “migrating from” – and it’s the only specific company option…)

 The result was about 65/100 on mobile.
 Not bad and it was enough for a while for me.
 (I think that chasing the score only is not productive – you should also have good content for the users and optimised for SEO, then even an average speed score will do just fine).